-Synchronoss Technologies, Inc. is offering 6,532,107 shares of its common stock and the selling stockholders are offering 1,067,893 shares of common stock.
+Synchronoss Technologies, Inc. is offering 6,532,107 shares of its common stock and the selling stockholders are offering 533,947 shares of common stock.
 We will not receive any proceeds from the sale of shares by selling stockholders.
 This is the initial public offering of our common stock.

 Prior to this offering, there has been no public market for the common stock.
-The initial public offering price is expected to be between \$9.00 and \$11.00 per share.

-We have applied to list the common stock on The Nasdaq Stock Market's National Market under the symbol "SNCR."
+Our common stock has been approved for quotation on the Nasdaq National Market under the symbol "SNCR."

 Investing in the common stock involves a high degree of risk.
-Before buying any shares, you should carefully read the discussion of material risks of investing in our common stock in "Risk Factors" beginning on page 11 of this prospectus.
+Before buying any shares, you should carefully read the discussion of material risks of investing in our common stock in "Risk Factors" beginning on page 8 of this prospectus.